 In the capital of Kurdistan, a group of young men have created Mr Erbil, a Kurdish gentlemen’s club and style collective.
 The charmingly talented and swagger-radiating former college roommates turned lifetime friends founded Mr Erbil in 2015.
 The name belongs to the capital of the Kurdistan region (Erbil) and consists of 15 members in total.

 Only minutes away from the proximity of ISIS, Mr Erbil aimed to shine a new light on the region.
-Protected by Peshmerga, the locals of Erbil continued to eat, drink, hang out in cafes and restaurants – a reality the media seemed to have omitted.
-With this in mind, Mr. Erbil chose to use fashion as a tool to deliver three messages; the first is to show the world that Kurdistan is more than just a place on a map fighting back against ISIS, the second is to advocate for the eradication of violence against women, instead, celebrating their success, and finally to encourage the sales of locally produced goods with the hopes of advancing an economy that had been suffering.
+Protected by Peshmerga, the locals of Erbil continued to eat, drink, and hang out in cafes and restaurants – a reality the media seemed to have missed.
+With this in mind, Mr Erbil chose to use fashion as a tool to deliver three messages: the first is to show the world that Kurdistan is more than just a place on a map fighting back against ISIS, the second is to advocate for the eradication of violence against women, instead, celebrating their success, and the third is to encourage the sales of locally produced goods with the hopes of advancing an economy that had been suffering.

 Now, they have their first store which features ready-to-wear pieces, tailoring services, a barbershop and coffee shop.
 MESA spoke to the impeccably-dressed-at-all-times group on everything and anything, from female power to what it means to be a Kurdish gentleman.

 Mr. Erbil: We, as friends, shared the same interests and passions toward styling, design and fashion, and also the desire to bring awareness to social issues we witnessed daily.